Artoria2e5/svg-emoticons/README.md

 COPYING
 -------

 See the files' metadata for Copyright information.
+If there isn't one in the files, just assume CC-BY 4.0 with the copyright holders being the contributors in the file history.

 Since those emotocons are mainly used for IM chats, always claiming the author(s) may be impossible.
 Here I reduce this limit so it works only on people who fork those SVG images.